NextSDS Logo

 Flush contaminated skin with plenty of water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Get medical attention.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.
 Continue to rinse for at least 15 minutes.

-Symptoms: Causes mild skin irritation.
-Adverse symptoms may include irritation, redness, reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Symptoms: Irritation, redness, reduced fetal weight, increase in fetal deaths, skeletal malformations.
+Causes mild skin irritation.

 Eye contact